michaelso/html-javascript-css-reference/html-javascript-css-reference.md

 # Implement and Manipulate Document Structures and Objects

+## Create the document structure by using HTML

   HTML is for providing a structure to a document.
   A document contains text, reference to other document, image, video; HTML uses tags to mark each piece of content in the document for describing  what it is about.
 This marking process provides a structure to the document.
   Without this special processing or "mark up", the computer will not understand the content inside document very well.